Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

       libogg
 -->

-### Removing the post-build complexity
+### Simplifying the build

+We've established that we'll want to have inside our .app: a copy of every .dylib.
+And we want to rewrite the load commands in every dylib, plus our juicysfplugin binary.

-Let's avoid redoing work on every build.
-Our libraries don't change between builds, so we could relink them just once, and save the relinked libraries under version-control.
+Our libraries don't change between builds, so if we do the relinking dance just once, we can save those relinked libraries to `$(PROJECT_DIR)/lib`.
+This is a project-local copy of the dylib, which can be shared via version control.

-Once we have our relinked libraries saved to `$(PROJECT_DIR)/lib`, we can change our environment-specific `-L/usr/local/lib` library search path to `-L$(PROJECT_DIR)/lib`.
+Next, we change our environment-specific `-L/usr/local/lib` library search path to `-L$(PROJECT_DIR)/lib`.

 We attempt a build of juicysfplugin with our new linker flags: `-lfluidsynth -L$(PROJECT_DIR)/lib`.